Disneyland Genie Tips:

 Pro Tip: Remember to download your photos ASAP once you get home, as they do disappear after some time.

-This pass is good on ANY FASTPASS RIDE from the time listed to the END OF THE DAY.
+This pass is good on ANY FASTPASS RIDE listed

-That means, if Matterhorn breaks down (as it did about 40 times while we were there) you can hold onto that Multiple Experiences Pass until the Matterhorn is open later in the day.
+That means, if Matterhorn breaks down (as it did about 40 times while we were there) you can hold onto that Replacement pass until the Matterhorn is open later in the day.
 OR, you can use it on Space Mountain at that time frame too.
 However you want to use it.

 It’s like you hold the keys to the kingdom.